GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 100%

-Every credential recorded immutably.
+Every credential recorded permanently.
 Citable forever.

 — Global Standards Network —